stitchfix/pwwka/README.md

 message_queuer.send_messages_safely
 ```

-## Receiving messages
+### Receiving messages

-The message-handler comes with a rake task you can use in your Procfile to start up your message handler worker:
+The message-handler comes with a rake task you can use (e.g. in your Procfile) to start up your message handler worker:

 ```ruby
 message_handler: rake message_handler:receive HANDLER_KLASS=ClientIndexMessageHandler QUEUE_NAME=adminapp_style_index ROUTING_KEY='client.#.updated'
 ```

+It requires some environment variables to work:

 * `HANDLER_KLASS` (required) refers to the class you have to write in you app (equivalent to a `job` in Resque)
 * `QUEUE_NAME` (required) we must use named queues - see below